59 Low Growing Perennial Plants For Garden Edges and Borders

 Pigsqueak blooms in the early spring with pink flowers on tall stalks.

 Pigsqueaks prefer shade or partial shade in a wide range of soil pH.
 They also need soil with high moisture retention.
-Pigsqueaks grow in USDA Zones 4-9.
+Pigsqueaks grow in zones 4-9.

 Pussytoes